flipcamp/engagingstudents5/new_bibliography.md

 Identity**](https://openlibrary.org/books/OL42732M/Rap_music_and_the_poetics_of_identity).
 New York: Cambridge University Press.

 Lewin, David.
+1986.
+“Music Theory, Phenomenology, and Modes of Perception.” *Music Perception: An Interdisciplinary Journal* 3, no. 4.

+———.
 1990. [*“Klumpenhouwer Networks and Some Isographies that Involve Them.”*](http://www.jstor.org/stable/746147?seq=1#page_scan_tab_contents) Music Theory Spectrum 12/1: 83-120.